seanf0617/automate-all-the-things/README.md

 - run from a command prompt: `docker run -d -p 49001:8080 -v $PWD/jenkins:/var/lib/jenkins -t chrisgallivan/jenkinsnpm:latest`

--NOTE in this example, the server will be available on port 49001 on your local machine (http://localhost:49001/).
+- NOTE in this example, the server will be available on port 49001 on your local machine (http://localhost:49001/).

--NOTE the first time you run jenkins you will need to login with the admin user password following the instructions [here](https://www.jenkins.io/doc/book/installing/linux/#setup-wizard).
+- NOTE the first time you run jenkins you will need to login with the admin user password following the instructions [here](https://www.jenkins.io/doc/book/installing/linux/#setup-wizard).